-Estonia’s first mental health center for children opened
+Estonia’s first mental health centre for children opened

-With support from the Norwegian Institute of Public Health and the Norway Grants, Estonia’s first mental health center for children and adolescents has now been opened.
+With support from the Norwegian Institute of Public Health and the Norway Grants, Estonia’s first mental health centre for children and adolescents has now been opened.

 The Norwegian Institute of Public Health (NIPH), through the Norway Grants, is contributing to better health services in Estonia — in particular for children and adolescents with mental disorders.
 This work includes linking professional networks across country borders, as well as providing scientific advice and guidance.